CurtisNewbie/kube-notes/README.md

 TCP is the default protocol, so that can be omitted as well.
 By convention, `port` and `targetPort` should be the same.
 If the `Service` doesn't have selector, it can abstract workload outside of the cluster as well (e.g., in dev environment, redirect the ports to a local port for local database connection).

-A builtin, cluster aware DNS is available throught the cluster.
-Service discovery can be easily achieved through `nslookup NAMESPACE_NAME.SERVICE_NAME` or `nslookup SERVICE_NAME`.
+A builtin, cluster aware DNS is available throughout the cluster.
+Service discovery can be easily achieved through `nslookup NAMESPACE_NAME.SERVICE_NAME` or `nslookup SERVICE_NAME`, we still need to specify the ports tho whe we requests the pods behind the services.

 #### Service Types